ormaechea/StreamApplication/README.md

 1. Download Zip or do git clone in CLI
 2. cd into the app and open it.
-3. Run IN CLI -> bundle install to make sure all gems and dependencies are installed
+3. Run in CLI -> bundle install to make sure all gems and dependencies are installed
-4. Run in ClI -> bin/rake db:create
+4. Run in CLI -> bin/rake db:create
-5. Run in ClI -> bin/rake db:migrate
+5. Run in CLI -> bin/rake db:migrate
-6. Run in ClI -> bin/rails s
+6. Run in CLI -> bin/rails s
 7. Go to http://localhost:3000/streams on your browser for the Home page.
 8. You are good to GO!